What Causes Gum Disease?

 Root planing is a thorough cleaning of the surface of the tooth root.
 It also smooths the root, making it harder for bacteria to stick there.

-What Can I Expect During a Scaling and Planing Treatment?
+What Can I Expect During a Scaling and Root Planing Treatment?

 Dr. Morrissey may recommend two or more appointments if you need scaling and planing.
 The number of appointments may depend on how much tartar has built up on your teeth and how advanced your gum disease is.

 Before he begins, Dr. Morrissey will numb the gums.
-He will use special tools for scaling and planing, such as ultrasonic instruments to remove large chunks of plaque, handheld instruments to clean the roots and get rid of smaller pieces of plaque, and a water irrigation system that will help to flush away all of the debris.
-Some form of sedation may also be recommended.
+He will use special tools for scaling and planing, such as ultrasonic instruments, to remove large chunks of plaque, handheld instruments to clean the roots and get rid of smaller pieces of plaque, and a water irrigation system that will help to flush away all of the debris.
+Some form of sedation or a local anesthetic may also be recommended to ensure your comfort.

-What Can I Expect After Scaling and Planing?
+What Can I Expect After Scaling and Root Planing?

 Your mouth will be sensitive after these procedures.
 You can try over-the-counter pain killers, and you should stick to soft foods for a few days afterward.
 You should try to get back to your brushing and flossing regimen as soon as you can.
 You will be given post-operative care instructions before leaving the office.
 Be sure to follow these closely.

-If your gums are sore and tender, you may have gum disease.
-Our Dentist and team can help with a scaling and planing treatment to get your gums healthy again!
-Call Boones Ferry Dental today at 503-699-6699 to make an appointment and learn more about scaling and root planing in Lake Oswego, Oregon!
+Call Boones Ferry Dental today at 503-699-6699 to make an appointment and learn more about scaling and root planing in Lake Oswego, Oregon.